Recovery on the market

 Market environment remains tense - improved negotiating position on the tenant side

-While older and lower-quality spaces, particularly in less attractive locations, are struggling with increasing vacancies, potential tenants of high-quality spaces are confronted with higher prime rents.
+While older and lower-quality existing buildings, especially in less attractive locations, are struggling with increasing vacancies, potential tenants of high-quality space are confronted with higher prime rents.
 At the same time, many companies are currently offering their space for subletting, which could strengthen the negotiating position of tenants.
-In Hanover, market participants are observing that incentives are being granted more frequently, with landlords seeking the longest possible contractual commitment in return.

 Add this information to the basket

-to the top
+to top